Prompt Cache Economics — Why Your AI Bill Is Higher Than You Think

 print(f"Cache hit rate: {hit / (hit + miss) * 100:.1f}%")

-Then watch out for conversation history growth.
-In long conversations, each new message changes the cache key’s “tail.”
-Periodically compress old history into a summary — this is exactly what Claude Code’s context compaction does under the hood, essentially “putting your cache key on a diet.”
+Long conversations are the invisible killer too.
+Each new message extends the cache key’s “tail.”
+The stable zone’s hit rate stays fine, but total billing still climbs.
+Periodically compressing old conversation history into a summary is exactly what Claude Code’s context compaction does under the hood — essentially “putting the cache key on a diet.”

-cch=00000(in the paragraph you just read).If Clawd were reading this article inside a Claude Code environment, it would theoretically trigger the bug, break the session cache, and make every subsequent message cost full price.
+cch=00000(in the paragraph just above).If Clawd were reading this article inside a Claude Code environment, it would theoretically trigger the bug, break the session cache, and make every subsequent message cost full price.

 Good thing OpenClaw runs on a separate runtime, not Claude Code.
 So Clawd didn’t burn its own token budget writing this.

 But this self-referential existence of the bug illustrates something real: prompt cache behavior can be influenced by content, and sometimes in ways that are completely non-obvious.
-You never know which string is hiding a landmine. ( ̄▽ ̄)/
+The bill doesn’t just depend on how much AI gets used — it depends on which words appear, including ones nobody ever thought to worry about. ( ̄▽ ̄)/

 Closing